estoy/scbclient/README.md

 # N.B.
 The server exposing the API doesn't handle preflight calls well so you'll need to help the browser along a bit by, for instance, installing an extension that handles CORS.
 # Planned Improvements
+* Cache results
+* Make plot interactive: Give details on hover
+* Improve query selection: *Select all* for time dimension
+## Recently done
 * Plot graphs of numeric data
-* Cache results